 If you are interested in becoming a conservation volunteer for one of our established groups, sign up and we will be in touch with more information.

-For organisations based in the borough looking for volunteer opportunities for employees as part of the company’s corporate social responsibility, the council can organise and deliver corporate volunteer days undertaking practical conservation work in one of the council’s green spaces.
+For organisations based in the borough looking for volunteer opportunities for employees as part of the company’s corporate social responsibility, the council can organise and deliver corporate volunteer days undertaking practical conservation work in one of the council’s green spaces, free of charge.

 The main conservation season runs outside of bird nesting season, which means scrub and woodland management for the year needs to be within the six-month window from September to February.
 Some work can be undertaken into March, but only when surveys have proven there will be no disturbance to nesting.
 During this time we can offer a variety of enjoyable practical tasks, which not only help make the site better for both wildlife and local residents but also provide some great team bonding opportunities outside of the usual office environment.